TransNAS-TSAD: Harnessing Transformers for Multi-Objective Neural Architecture Search in Time Series Anomaly Detection: Methodology

 \subsubsection{Search Space Definition}

-The search space outlined in Table \ref{tab:search_space} within TransNAS-TSAD represents a diverse and extensive array of potential model architectures and hyperparameters.
-This assortment is meticulously designed to tailor neural network configurations specifically for time-series anomaly detection:
+The search space within \frameworkname{} and outlined in Table \ref{tab:search_space} represents a diverse and extensive array of potential model architectures and hyperparameters.
+This assortment is meticulously tailored toward neural network configurations designed specifically for time-series anomaly detection:

-\begin{itemize} \item \textbf{Architectural Parameters:} These parameters encompass the number and types of layers in the encoder and decoder, optimized attention mechanisms for temporal data analysis, dimensions of feedforward networks, and a variety of positional encoding and normalization methods.
-Collectively, they enable the model to adapt its architecture for different characteristics of time-series data. \item \textbf{Training Hyperparameters:} This category includes a broad spectrum of hyperparameters, such as learning rates, batch sizes that are adaptable to varying computational resources, and dropout rates to ensure effective regularization.
+\begin{itemize} \item \textit{Architectural Parameters:} These parameters encompass the number and types of layers in the encoder and decoder, optimized attention mechanisms for temporal data analysis, dimensions of feedforward networks, and a variety of positional encoding and normalization methods.
+Collectively, they enable the model to adapt its architecture for different characteristics of time-series data. \item \textit{Training Hyperparameters:} This category includes a broad spectrum of hyperparameters, such as learning rates, batch sizes that are adaptable to varying computational resources, and dropout rates to ensure effective regularization.
 Additionally, the window size parameter, ranging from 10 to 30, is crucial in defining the length of the input sequence window, which directly influences how the model processes and learns from temporal patterns.
 Data augmentation techniques like time warping and masking are also part of the search space, enabling the model to simulate and learn from varied anomaly scenarios effectively. \end{itemize}

-The comprehensive nature of the search space in TransNAS-TSAD allows for the exploration and optimization of a wide range of models, ensuring that the most suitable architecture and hyperparameter settings are identified for effective anomaly detection in different time-series datasets.
+The comprehensive nature of the search space in \frameworkname{} allows for the exploration and optimization of a wide range of models, ensuring that the most suitable architecture and hyperparameter settings are identified for effective anomaly detection in different time-series datasets.